 Can children with special needs drive?
 Yes, and the number of adolescents driving with special needs is growing.
-According to research conducted at Children’s Hospital of Philadelphia (CHOP), two-thirds of 15- to 18-year-olds with a higher-functioning autism spectrum disorder (HFASD) are currently driving or plan to drive, and 1 in 3 adolescents with autism spectrum disorder (ASD) without an intellectual disability get licensed by age 21.
+According to research conducted at Children’s Hospital of Philadelphia (CHOP), two-thirds of 15- to 18-year-old higher-functioning autistic adolescents are currently driving or plan to drive, and 1 in 3 autistic adolescents without an intellectual disability get licensed by age 21.

 Getting licensed and driving with special needs may be viewed by teens as an exciting milestone in their transition to adulthood, but parents may approach this time with fear as well.
 Many services received as children are no longer available, and the thought of driving may be overwhelming.

 Driving with Special Needs

 Adolescents with autism spectrum disorder or attention-deficit hyperactivity disorder may have characteristics that place them at risk for unsafe driving behaviors, like inattention or getting lost in the details of the road.
 On the other hand, they may also have characteristics that promote safer driving behavior, such as a vigilance to follow driving laws.

 Experts at CHOP recommend that families answer the following questions before their child with special needs starts driver education: